How Kane broke the England goals record

 Last updated on .From the section England

 The calm demeanour, the sharp exhale, the run up and clinical finish.
-It was the same old penalty routine from Harry Kane, only this time time it took him to places no England player has gone before.
+It was the same old penalty routine from Harry Kane, only this time it took him to a place no England player has gone before.

 By netting from the spot against Italy on Thursday night, Kane fired himself into the record books, scoring his 54th international goal to surpass Wayne Rooney as England's all-time leading goalscorer.